pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 Creates a new instance of the capabilities object.

-- **canMessageCount**: boolean - true if the queue supports reading message count.
+- **canMessageCount**: boolean - True if the queue supports reading message count.
-- **canSend**: boolean - true if the queue is able to send messages.
+- **canSend**: boolean - True if the queue is able to send messages.
-- **canReceive**: boolean - true if the queue is able to receive messages.
+- **canReceive**: boolean - True if the queue is able to receive messages.
-- **canPeek**: boolean - true if the queue is able to peek messages.
+- **canPeek**: boolean - True if the queue is able to peek messages.
-- **canPeekBatch**: boolean - true if the queue is able to peek multiple messages in one batch.
+- **canPeekBatch**: boolean - True if the queue is able to peek multiple messages in one batch.
-- **canRenewLock**: boolean - true if the queue is able to renew message lock.
+- **canRenewLock**: boolean - True if the queue is able to renew message lock.
-- **canAbandon**: boolean - true if the queue is able to abandon messages.
+- **canAbandon**: boolean - True if the queue is able to abandon messages.
-- **canDeadLetter**: boolean - true if the queue is able to send messages to dead letter queue.
+- **canDeadLetter**: boolean - True if the queue is able to send messages to dead letter queue.
-- **canClear**: boolean - true if the queue can be cleared.
+- **canClear**: boolean - True if the queue can be cleared.
 - **returns**: [MessagingCapabilities]() - data object that contains supported capabilities of a message queue